pierre-dejoue/delaunay-viewer/src/gui/gl3w/README.md

 Gl3w is [UNLICENSED](https://github.com/skaslev/gl3w/blob/master/UNLICENSE).
 Alternatives to Gl3w are glad, glew (with an 'e'), to name a few.

+I made very minor changes to the generation script, as explained below.

 ## Code Generation

 The files in this folder were generated with the following command line: